Technologie-Visao/coding-challenge-fullstack-1/README.md

 ### Frontend
 Design an autocomplete component which and will show suggested textures
-- As text is typed into the component's input, a list of textures should render above/below it
+- As text is being typed into the component's input, a list of textures should render above/below it
 - Suggestions must fetched from the api you designed
-- Limit the suggestions to 5 items
+- Limit the number of suggestions fetched.
+For example, only show 5 items in the suggestion box.
 - Suggested textures should contain the thumbnail, the name and part of the description
 - The list items should be selectable by mouse click or hitting the enter key.
 - The list of suggestions should NOT show when the input is less than two characters.